kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 There are many (old) FITS headers which describe a system where the reference frequency is topocentric and the required reference velocity is given for another reference system.
-These velocities are given with keywords like VELR= or DRVALn= and the reference system for the velocities is given as an extension in CTYPEn (e.g.: CTYPE3='FREQ-OHEL').
+These velocities are given with keywords like VELR or DRVALn and the reference system for the velocities is given as an extension in CTYPEn (e.g.: CTYPE3='FREQ-OHEL').
 Image processing systems like AIPS and GIPSY have their own tools to deal with this.
 If :mod:`wcs` recognizes a legacy header, it tries